CTEC3905-2022/module-handbook/readme.md

 ## Lectures

-**Location:** Hawthorn 00.33
-**Time:** Thursdays 15:00-16:00
+**Location and time:** check personal timetable
-**1 hour** weeks 1-5 and 7-11
+**1 hour** weeks 16-22 and 24-26

 **Ten** 1-hour lectures, week before lab (see timetable above).

-Lectures introduce the learning materials on the Thursday before the related lab (see timetable).
+Lectures introduce the learning materials the week before the related lab (see timetable).
 Lectures provide essential technical information as well as wider perspectives on front-end web technologies.
 They also contain carefully-selected links for further information.

 All lectures are made available online in both HTML and PDF formats, and recorded via Panopto.
 Each HTML slide has a unique URL which enables lectures to be indexed for easier access to specific content.